- Read our review guidelines

 In order to lock it, you would need to find something permanent to loop a cable through.
 A bolt loop or eye bolt secured into your wall might work.
 Alternatively you could build your own outdoor wooden rack which could give you a more secure place to loop a lock cable through.

-How To Build A Kayak Rack
+Video: How To Build A Kayak Rack

 Remember, if your yak is being stored outside you might want to consider a tarp or cover to keep it protected from the elements.